- What is Pura?

 However, it seems the community still has work to do penetrating these Latin American markets.
 It’s interesting to see Germany, USA, and Canada holds the vast majority of wallets.

 The network’s features exist on top of a network of masternodes.
 You can run a masternode by purchasing at least 100,000 coins.
 At the beginning of 2018, that would cost about $37,000 dollars.
-These masternodes, due to their large investment in the network, are provided special rewards and abilities.
+These masternodes, due to their large investment in the network, are provided with special rewards and abilities.
 First of all, they receive 60% of all block rewards.
 Second, you can easily deploy new features through masternodes.
 For more decentralized coins such as Bitcoin, new features require consensus across a large group of miners.
 While having masternodes sacrifices some level of decentralization, it’s believed that due to their investment, they will act in the best interest of the network.
 Finally, masternodes help run important features such as PrivatePay and InstaPay.
 You can check out a video of how to set up a Pura masternode here.

 PrivatePay and InstaPay